 AMD Ryzen 5 3rd Gen | 55°C – 70°C |

-Naturally, the best temperature for gaming would be the lowest possible temperature.
-A cooler PC will always equal less noise and no thermal throttling.
+Of course, the optimal temperature for gaming would be the lowest achievable temperature.
+A colder PC will consistently result in reduced noise and no thermal throttling.

 Reducing CPU Temperature